cfhamlet/os-urlpattern/README.rst

 Merge
 =====================
-Complex consecutive major character space can be mreged, order is less important.
+Complex consecutive major character space can be merged, order is less important.

 ::